-Have you ever purchased a Groupon, LivingSocial or Travelzoo deal for a restaurant?
+Have you ever purchased a Groupon, LivingSocial, or Travelzoo deal for a restaurant?
 I have a couple of times, and usually, there are no issues.
-We bought one to use during our July trip to NYC for a Bottomless Brunch at Gaby at Sofitel.
+We bought one to use during our July trip to NYC for a Bottomless Brunch at Gaby Brasserie Française inside the Sofitel New York.
 The terms and conditions were simple.
-Purchase the deal, make a reservation and show up armed with the voucher on your mobile app.
+Purchase the deal, make a reservation, and show up armed with the voucher on your mobile app.
 That’s what we did, and all hell broke loose.

-Let’s start with Gaby at Sofitel not being able to find the reservation because the individual that made it wrote the names down wrong.
+Let’s start with Gaby at Sofitel not finding the reservation because the individual who made it wrote the names down wrong.
 Then, the humiliating Gaby at Sofitel voucher escapade.
 The hostess would not seat us without a printed copy of the voucher.
 I showed her a copy of the terms and conditions, moot point.
 The compromise was to email the coupon to them.
 You would think this resolved the problem, but it did not.

 Thirty minutes later and the dreaded email in the hands of the hostess, we got served!
 The food at Gaby at Sofitel was wonderful, but it’s completely irrelevant.
 I would not return to Gaby at Sofitel under any circumstances.
 Our experience here was humiliating.